 Each day we’ll start with Library Time, my 10-minute quiet time, in which we draw and/or write on paper, whatever pops into our heads.
 Then we’ll choose a theme together, and you can use it or do your own thing.
 Then we’ll use sketchbooks to create a double page spread drawing of the theme (or not!), using drawing tools of our personal choice.
 Later we’ll draw freehand on Kona cotton with black permanent rub-a-dub markers, then brush paint the colors into the cloth painting, and finally use the markers again, as well as airpen (if you want to use it) to write freehand on the surface, creating a verbal texture over the images in the story.
 Writing is also optional in this class.
 Do it or not.

 You’ll be drawing like you did as a child, in relaxed wonder over your abilities, and writing off the top of your head, just like when you write a letter.
-No planning ahead.
+You can use the sketchbook drawings to inspire your paintings on cloth, but only as a springboard.
+No rigid copying!
 This spontaneity is what makes naïve art and children’s art so appealing to the viewer and so happiness-making for the artist.

 During the class, I’ll demonstrate each process, and I‘ll spend time with each of you, making sure you’re happy about how things are going.
 I’ll do one-on-one instructions with each student with the airpen.
 (You don’t have to try it at all, but those who do may love the airpen!)
 I’ll have two airpens going at once in the class.
 You may get lots of turns to use the airpen in this long of a class, if you like it.
 And I’ll teach you how to load and clean it out, if you think you’ll buy one for yourself later.
 Don’t buy one ahead of time, since you’ll really want to see if it’s something you want to own.